skytecat/GameTheory/README.md

 ## Project Requirments

-To finish the experiment with ZAX, you need to model a system with seven classes - `Game`, `Player` and five behavior types (subclassed from `Player`).
+Need to model a system with seven classes - `Game`, `Player` and five behavior types (subclassed from `Player`).

 Here, `registry` is used to keep track of the current number of candy